As an Ohio native, I found my way to the South leaving me accentless

 I like MSU Esports

 I recently (Fall 2020) became one of the faculty advisors to the MSU Esports group.
-Be sure to check out their widespread, online presence.
+Be sure to check them out.